Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** A poor farmer or agricultural laborer, especially in historical contexts.
 **Sentence:** The peasants worked long hours in the fields to sustain their families.
 **Conversation:**
-A – Who works the land in this village?
+A – Who works the land in this village
 B – The peasants do most of the hard labor in the fields.

 ---